 - The hurt caused must not be grave or life-threatening.

-- The act must not have been committed in the heat of passion or in exercising the right of private defense.
+- The act must not have been committed in the heat of passion or in exercising the right of private defence.

-If all of these ingredients are present, the accused can be charged with an offense under section 323 of the IPC and may be imprisoned for up to one year, with a fine, or with both.
+If all of these constituents are present, then the accused can be charged with an offence under section 323 of the IPC and may be imprisoned for up to one year, with a fine, or with both.
 It is important to note that the punishment may vary depending on the circumstances of the case and the severity of the hurt caused.

-How to write a complaint for an offense under section 323 of IPC?
+How to write a complaint for an offence under section 323 IPC?

-To write a complaint for an offense under section 323 of the Indian Penal Code (IPC), the following steps can be followed:
+To write a complaint for an offence under section 323 of the Indian Penal Code (IPC), the following steps can be followed:

 Identify the specific provision of the IPC that has been violated.
 In this case, it is section 323, which deals with punishment for voluntarily causing hurt.